-Homework Zone (HZ) is an after-school mentorship program connecting McGill students with elementary-aged students in underrepresented neighbourhoods of Montreal.
-This program was made possible through the partnership between SEDE and Enrolment Services, and through the funding provided by the Meighen Foundation.
-Currently, we are partnered with the Lester B. Pearson School Board to bring the program into three schools, affecting 80 elementary students.
-Over two semesters, we have had 45 McGill students volunteer an average of 30 hours each with the program.
-Combined with tutoring, HZ brings in McGill clubs/services and external organizations to perform workshops for the kids and mentors that emphasize creativity, self-confidence and lifelong learning.
+Homework Zone (HZ) is a school-based mentorship program connecting McGill students with elementary-aged students in under-served neighbourhoods of Montreal.
+This after-school program was made possible through a partnership between SEDE and Enrolment Services, and through funding provided by the Meighen Foundation.
+It is offered in four schools with the Lester B. Pearson School Board and the English Montreal School Board, affecting over 100 elementary students.
+HZ recruits over 75 McGill student volunteers offering 30 hours of service each semester in the schools as tutors and mentors.
+HZ also invites McGill student clubs/services and external organizations into the schools to facilitate interactive workshops for the youth and mentors that emphasize creativity, expression and lifelong learning.

 Homework Zone Project Coordinator

 - McGill Enrolment Services

 - English Montreal School Board